Bolton, Ontario

-Bolton (2021 population 26,795) is an unincorporated village that is the most populous community in the town of Caledon, Ontario.
-It is located beside the Humber River in the Region of Peel, approximately 50 kilometres northwest of Toronto.
+Bolton (2021 population 26,795) is an unincorporated town and is the most populous community in the town of Caledon, Ontario, Canada, in the Regional Municipality of Peel.
+It is located beside the Humber River, approximately 50 kilometres northwest of Toronto.
 In regional documents, it is referred to as a 'Rural Service Centre'.
 It has 26,795 residents in 9,158 total dwellings.
 The downtown area that historically defined the village is in a valley, through which flows the Humber River.
 The village extends on either side of the valley to the north and south.

 Geography

-The conservation lands' forests dominate a large part of the northwest, the north and the east, including along the Humber valley.
+The conservation lands' forests dominate a large part of the north and the east, including along the Humber valley.
 These conservation lands have created several recreational areas, including parts of the Humber Valley Heritage Trail.
 Farmland and the protected Oak Ridges Moraine dominate the landscape surrounding the village.

 There are two 400-series highways nearby, including Highway 427, about 9 km southeast (the highway's northern terminus being at Major Mackenzie Drive), and Highway 400, about 14 km east (exit at King Road).

+To the northwest is the community of Glasgow, which pays homage to an earlier planned settlement also called Glasgow.
+The older settlement was established in 1855 but merged into Bolton in 1872.
+Old Glasgow was supposed to house mill workers, it later served as a summer getaway for Toronto’s Jewish community from 1925 to 1950, then home to Edelweiss Ski Club.
+The planned community has naturalized again and now exists as Edelweiss Park and Humber Valley Heritage Trail.

 History

 The community, formerly known as Bolton Mills, was founded around 1822 when James Bolton helped build a flour mill for his relative George Bolton.
 By 1857, Bolton was a village with a population of 700 in the Township of Albion in Peel County.
+George Evans was a prominent early settler in the area.

 It was established on the Humber River, on the line of the proposed Toronto, Grey and Bruce Railway.
 There were stages to and from Weston.
 The average price of land was $40 to $50 per acre.

-The suburban housing developments began near King Street, up to 15th Sideroad of Albion (now known as Bolton Heights Road).
-The urban area did not expand until the late 1970s and early 1980s, which also led to development of an industrial area in the southwest.
-The urban area up to Columbia Way (the northern boundary) began booming in the late 1980s.

-Housing developments continued towards the southern and western parts of the town (about 1 km northwest of the heart of town) in the 1990s and the 15th Sideroad in about 1995, especially to the north.
-The industrial area began adding buildings to the southwest, up to Simpson Road.
-The urban areas merged with the southern part in 2000 and the northwest.

-Future growth is a subject of debate amongst the village's residents, as well as within the upper- and lower-tier municipal governments.
+Transportation

+Roads

+Queen Street, formerly Highway 50, and now Peel Road 50, runs north-south through the community and is its main street.
+King Street (Peel Road 9) is the main east-west cross street.
+It continues outside Bolton beyond both ends and runs across the full width of Caledon.